 For the results presented here, the probability density was estimated using a kernel method with the Epanechnikov kernel and the smoothing parameter set based on its optimum value for a normal distribution (Silverman 1986).
 For the average unsigned flux, which is a positive definite quantity, the probability density of the logarithm was estimated.
-This ensures that the density estimate is zero for values of the flux less than zero, and better captures the typical tail to high values.
-Example density estimates are presented in §4.
+This ensures that the density estimate is zero for values of the flux less than zero and better captures the typical tail to high values.
+Example density estimates are presented in Section 4.

-At any randomly selected point on the solar disk, the probability of an active region emerging in a one day window is extremely small.
-However, for this analysis, the prior probabilities for pre-emergence and non-emergence were set equal.
-Thus, we are not truly testing the ability of the parameters to predict the emergence of an active region, but rather we are testing whether there is a signal of emergence in the seismic analysis.
+At any randomly selected point on the solar disk, the probability of an AR emerging in a one-day window is extremely small.
+However, for this analysis, the prior probabilities for preemergence and non-emergence were set equal.
+Thus, we are not truly testing the ability of the parameters to predict the emergence of an AR, but rather we are testing whether there is a signal of emergence in the seismic analysis.
 The advantage to this choice is that it avoids the problem that the presence of even quite a strong signal can be masked by an extremely small prior probability.

 The first step in quantifying the performance of the discriminant analysis was to construct a contingency table, as shown in Table 3.
 From a contingency table, there are many ways to quantify the performance of a classification scheme.
-Because prior probabilities are assumed to be equal, but the sample sizes are not equal after accounting for the duty cycle (see §2 and Table 1), we use the Peirce skill score (Peirce 1884), also known as the true skill score, or Hanssen and Kuipers's discriminant (see Woodcock 1976, for a comparison of this with other skill scores).
-It is given by where $n{pp}$ is the number of regions that were classified by the discriminant analysis to be emergences and did emerge, $n_p$ is the number of PE regions, $n{np}$ is the number of regions that were classified by the discriminant analysis to be non-emergences but did emerge, and $n_n$ is the number of NE regions.
+Because prior probabilities are assumed to be equal, but the sample sizes are not equal after accounting for the duty cycle (see Section 2 and Table 1), we use the Peirce skill score (Peirce 1884), also known as the true skill score or Hanssen and Kuipers's discriminant (see Woodcock 1976, for a comparison of this with other skill scores).
+It is given by where n{pp} is the number of regions that were classified by the discriminant analysis to be emergences and did emerge, n_p is the number of PE regions, n{np} is the number of regions that were classified by the discriminant analysis to be non-emergences but did emerge, and n_n is the number of NE regions.
 As expressed above, the Peirce skill score is the probability of detection (hit rate) minus the probability of false detection (false alarm rate).
-Changing the sample size of events or non-events does not change this score provided the rates have been accurately estimated.
-Positive values of this skill score indicate improvement of the forecasts over both uniform (unskilled) forecasts and random forecasts (Woodcock 1976),
+Changing the sample size of events or nonevents does not change this score provided the rates have been accurately estimated.
+Positive values of this skill score indicate improvement of the forecasts (Woodcock 1976), with a maximum score of 1.0 for perfect forecasting, whereas negative scores indicate worse performance than uniform or random forecasts.